 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective vanilloid receptor antagonist (Ki = 3.2 μM).
+Capsazepine is a selective vanilloid receptor antagonist (Ki = 3.2 μM).
 Inhibits carrageenan inflammation-induced hyperalgesic responses in the rat.
 Also activates amiloride-sensitive epithelial Na+ channel ENaCδ.

 |Storage||Store at RT|